daverted/udf/README.md

 ### `validateInput`

-The `validateInput` method takes a the string `rawInput`, representing parameters, and returns a string if the parameters are valid:
+The `validateInput` method takes a the string `rawInput`, representing parameters, and returns a string if the parameters are valid.
+For anomaly functions, this valid string is displayed in the UI.

 ```java
 public static String validateInput(String rawInput) {